 We began our ECOschools adventure in Autumn 2013 and by September 2017 we had achieved not one but two GREEN FLAG awards!
 We are now working hard to maintain and develop our ECOwork at Moorlands to earn our 3rd, hopefully during 2019!

 The first session of each half term is a meeting, when we are often joined by special guests (representatives of the governors, leadership team and parents).
 We look at recent achievements and how we are getting on with ECOprojects from our Action Plan and we plan our next steps.
-Our following sessions then might involve planning assemblies, working on our crops and garden areas, monitoring ECOmatters throughout school (eg litter, energy use) and a range of activities to learn and teach others about environmental issues.
+Our following sessions then might involve planning assemblies, working on our crops and garden areas, monitoring ECOmatters throughout school (eg litter, waste, energy use) and a range of activities to learn and teach others about environmental issues.
 We have an ECOdisplay board on each floor where we share our work with the rest of school, and we keep our families up-to-date via our website and occasional newsletter pieces.

 Read on to find out about some of our work.